Romanian Homemade Borsch

 Step 6

-And in 2 days they are ready, the bran has fermented, we can start filling the borscht.
+After 2 days, the bran is fermented, and you can start making the borscht.

 Romanian Homemade Borsch - Step 6